coderx400/sota-mapper/README.md

 # History
 ################################################################################

-NEXT VERSION
+2016.09.11, v1.3
 - added TopMost checkbox, checking it will attempt to keep the window on top of other windows
 - added settings.ini file which is created when run (if it doesn't exist) and which will persist settings (like TopMost) between runs.
-The settings.ini file is stored in "%APPDATA%\SotAMapper"
+The settings.ini file is stored in "%APPDATA%\SotAMapper".  there is NO NEED to hand edit this file, there is only 1 setting so far (the TopMost setting) and its set from the UI.
 - fixed string formatting bug with MapCoord and spaced out values for readability
 - there is now an Add button which allows adding a map item at the current